-The oldest of our 4 cats who shared his live with us for almost 19 years, was given back to god at 10:10 am February 13th,2013
+The oldest of our 4 cats who shared his live with us for almost 19 years, was given back to the heavens at 10:10 am February 13th,2013

 Milo was a proud and fiercely independent little Persian kitty that we adopted from the SF SPCA in 1996 and became a huge part of our family unit.
 Milo was an indoor cat and had a full and comfortable life until just the last few weeks when we noticed that his breathing seemed to be very labored when he slept.
 A visit with several vets revealed that he had a massive tumor of the spleen which had been compressing his lungs and had probably metastasized as well.
 Because of his advanced age we did not want to put him through the pain and stress of surgery.
 We decided instead to watch him closely and spend as much time with him as we could until it was time.
 God only knows how long the cancer had been growing.
 In retrospect there were signs a full year ago that something wasnt quite right, but given how normal he acted around us we just assumed it was old age.